Acumulador de Carga Rápida

 An ACR-equipped Urbos 3 tram running through central Seville without overhead line, 2015.
-The supercapacitor batteries are visible on the roof of each end car.
+The supercapacitors are visible on the roof of each end car.

-Acumulador de Carga Rápida (ACR) is a battery electric tram system marketed by Construcciones y Auxiliar de Ferrocarriles (CAF) of Spain.
+Acumulador de Carga Rápida (ACR) is an electric tram system powered by onboard supercapacitors marketed by Spanish manufacturer Construcciones y Auxiliar de Ferrocarriles (CAF).
 Trams equipped with ACR are fast-charged while at stops; elsewhere they require no overhead line, which is desirable for reasons of safety, reliability, cost, and aesthetics.
 It also allows regenerative braking where direct current electrification systems cannot return (much) energy to the grid.

 Operation

-ACR-equipped trams are powered between stops by discharging a rooftop supercapacitor battery, weighing around 1 t, which gives a range of around 2 mi.
-The battery is partially recharged between stops by regenerative braking; at stops, it is completely recharged in around thirty seconds by current drawn via pantograph from a short section of overhead line.
+ACR-equipped trams are powered between stops by discharging a rooftop supercapacitor, weighing around 1 t, which gives a range of around 2 mi.
+The supercapacitor is partially recharged between stops by regenerative braking; at stops, it is completely recharged in around thirty seconds by current drawn via pantograph from a short section of overhead line.

 Marketing

 CAF offers ACR as an option on its Urbos 3 tram; for retrofitting on trams built by CAF or other manufacturers; and for standard gauge and metre gauge tram systems.

 ACR's most direct competitor is the ground-level power supply (APS) marketed by Alstom; CAF differentiates ACR against APS through its support of regenerative braking.
 CAF claims that ACR could be useful in rapid transit systems for the same reason.